How Much Does It Cost to Build an MVP: All Price-Changing Aspects Explained

 • invest even more resources to speed up the processes (or if you have to make up for the bottlenecks or do-overs).

 This is something most companies (especially startups) can't afford to happen.
-Mainly because running out of money is the first and most common reason for startup failure, according to the latest statistics.
+Mainly because running out of money is the first and most common reason explaining the high startup failure rate.

 Average MVP Development Cost